githubtraining/community-starter-kit/responses/04-helping-contributors.md

 ### :keyboard: Activity: Adding an issue template

 1. Access the [**Code**](https://github.com/{{ user.username }}/community-starter-kit/) tab of your project
-1. Be sure to select the `issue-template` branch from the branch dropdown
+1. Be sure to select the `add-issue-template` branch from the branch dropdown
 1. Click the **Create new file** button
-1. Create a file in the xxxxx folder named bug-report.md (you can do this by typing `templates/bug-report.md` in the file name field)
+1. Create a file in the `.github/ISSUE_TEMPLATE` folder named `bug-report.md` (you can do this by typing `.github/ISSUE_TEMPLATE/bug-report.md` in the file name field)
-1. xxxxxxxxx instructions here based on multiple templates xxxxxxxxx
 1. Include headings and placeholders for the information you want to collect when a user creates a bug report
-1. After editing the template file, scroll down and click the **Commit new file**.
+1. After editing the template file, scroll down and click the **Commit new file**

 <hr>
 <h3 align="center">Watch below for my response!</h3>